iandenegri/beyblade_burst_web_app/README.md

 * Added dual spin as an option when creating a part object.
 * Adding functionality for signing up for, into and out of the site.

+### 06/08/2019
+* Added views to see a list of all parts and see part details.
+* Switched from a FBV to a CBV for the index page to try and get as much of the site functioning with CBV's as possible.
+* Upgrades to the navbar.
+* Switched aliases to a text field as there can be an unlimited amount of them.

 # TO-DO
 * The Combination Model needs an overhaul from the admin panel side.
 When creating a new combination parts of all types come up for every specific part field.
 When creating a form to create combinations I can probably specify to only show specific types of parts in each drop down input.
 * The Combination Model can't handle Gachinko layer combinations.
 This can be addressed once all other aspects of it are completed.